-- Advise you whether you should file a case or whether you should take any particulate action in a case.
+- Advise you whether you should file a case or whether you should take any particular action in a case.

 - Advise you what forms may be necessary in specific situations.

 - · Recommend what you should do in a case.

 - · Conduct legal research for you.

-- · Provide legal advice.
+- Provide legal advice.

 - Help you prepare or type court documents.

-- They cannot tell you what a judge might do.
+- They cannot tell you what a Judge might do.

 - They cannot tell you what to say in court.

 - Tell you what words to use in preparing your court documents.

-- Talk to the judge for you.
+- Talk to the Judge for you.

-- Let you talk to the judge in private.

-- They cannot explain judicial decisions.

-- They cannot correct errors in your court documents.

-- They cannot change and order issued by a judge.

-- Provide you contact information for another party.
+- Let you talk to the Judge in private. - · They cannot explain judicial decisions. - They cannot correct errors in your court documents. - They cannot change an order issued by a Judge. - Provide you contact information for another party.